diku-dk/SFaaSOnOrleans/README.md

 ### <a name="basic-apis"></a>Basic APIs

 Your client program offers an HTTP server so you can perform basic operations in your SFaaS platform.
+Swagger UI can also support you interacting with the APIs through http://localhost:5244/swagger.

 To register a simple function, submit a POST request (http://localhost:5244/register) with the following payload:
 ```